 To summarize this article, Jesus uses the Greek phrase variously translated as "verily, I tell you", "amen, I tell you" or "truly, I tell you" more commonly than any other catchphrase, that is, something that takes on its humor from repetition.
+Except for "the son of the man," which was Jesus's brand, this is his most common catchphrase.
 He addresses uses it sixteen times to address a group and seven times to address individuals.
-He often uses it before revealing a difficult truth.
+He often uses it before revealing a difficult truth that he tells in a light-hearted way.
+The word "amen" untranslated Aramaic word that is echoed by a similar Greek word, and a good piece of evidence that Christ taught in Greek, not Aramaic.

 The phrase is a play on words.
 While "amen" in Hebrew means "truly", a very similar word in Greek, men, also means "truly".
-This seem to hit Jesus's philosophical funny bone.
-The "a" prefix in Greek is one of negations so.
-In Greek amen is literally the negative of men.
-So what is true for the Greek was not tru to the Judeans and visa verse.
+This seems to hit Jesus's philosophical funny bone.
+The "a" prefix in Greek is one of negation so, in Greek amen is literally the negative of men.
+So what is true for the Greek was not true to the Judeans and visa verse.
 Additionally, in Greek, amen also means "to reap."
 So the meaning here could be "To harvest, I tell you," as well as "truly I tell you."
 It also has the sense of "I tell you certainty" or "I teach you reality."

 Many of Christ's verses begin with the Greek phrase translated as "Verily I say to you," or "Truly I say to you."
 In John, the phrase begins with two "verily's" or two "truly's."
 In Greek, the phrase addressed to a group is: Ἀμὴν [ἀμὴν] λέγω ὑμῖν.
 In Roman characters, this comes out as "Amen, amen, lego humin."
 Addressed to an individual it is, "Ἀμὴν λέγω σοι" ("amen, lego soi").
 The purpose of this article is to examine this phrase, Christ's use of it, and its deeper meaning in Greek.